Last Updated on October 27, 2022 by Lawrence Berezin

 Beating an NYC bus stop parking ticket takes relentless learning

 Bus stop parking tickets.
 I made a New Year’s resolution and need your help accomplishing my goal.
-I am totally committed to teaching every, single, solitary, member of the NYC driving public how to interpret the bus stop parking rule and offer strategies to avoid or beat NYC bus stop parking tickets.
+I am committed to teaching every single solitary member of the NYC driving public how to interpret the bus stop parking rule and offer strategies to avoid or beat NYC bus stop parking tickets.

 - There are two (2) words in the parking rule that are poison to the driving public, and they are:

 - You can “stand temporarily” in a bus stop zone.
 “Lasting for only a limited period; not permanent. “a temporary job.”

 - You must “expeditiously” and “With efficiency or in an efficient manner” drop off or pick up a passenger.

 - Since a bus stop violation is a NO STANDING violation, you cannot unload your property to the curb (A client of ours received a parking ticket for exiting a car in a bus stop zone holding her business briefcase, which the warrior considered to be unloading property to the curb…absurd).

 You’ve got a short time to stop, drop off, or pick up a passenger in a bus stop zone.
 And you must carry out this process in an efficient manner.
 In reality, a parking ticket warrior sees a car stopped for ten (10) seconds in a bus stop zone while unloading a passenger—a perfectly legal activity.

 However, the warrior issues an NYC parking ticket, which essentially says the warrior swears they observed you standing in a bus stop zone for a period that equals more than temporarily or inefficiently discharging your passenger.
 How are you going to rebut this “sworn testimony?”